beyerh/gmocu/README.md

 ### Manual data editing

 The data stored in tables within the `gmocu.db` file can be accessed by software such as [DB Browser for SQLite](https://sqlitebrowser.org/).
-While we generally recommend to refrain from manual editing, it might by required in particular cases.
+While we generally recommend to refrain from manual editing, it might be required in particular cases.

-### Link to the public regestry JBEI/ice database
+### Link to the public registry JBEI/ice database

-Make a free account at the [JBEI public regestry](https://public-registry.jbei.org/).
+Make a free account at the [JBEI public registry](https://public-registry.jbei.org/).
 Generate an access token in the account settings and add it in the GMOCU settings tab.
 Note that you may not be able to delete entries again from the registry.
 Alternatively, install a local JBEI/ice instance (recommended, [see below](#install-jbeiice-as-docker-container-locally-or-on-a-server)).

 ### Hidden settings